With thanks to Sheena Wellington, here’s the latest update from Friends of Wighton :

 Wighton Heritage Centre, Central Library

-Saturday 16th September, 11am (doors open 10.30am)
+Saturday 17th March, 11am (doors open at 10.30am)

-Admission £5 (tea/coffee available for small charge)
+Admission £5 – tea/coffee available for small donation.